chloe0x0/boids/README.md

 # boids
-Implementation of Boids in highschool.
+Implementation of Boids in Java from highschool.
 Archiving for memories :3